20 Other Ways to Say “You Got This”

 2. Final Exam Preparation: “You’ve done most of the studying.
 Keep going, you’re almost there.”

-See also 20 Other Ways to Say "Please Let Me Know if This Works for You"
+See also 20 Other Ways to Say "Sounds Good"

 6. “You’re Doing Great”